lazygis/GithubTutorial/README.md

 Github provides a easy operating interface for users.
 We are going to use **Git** or Pycharm to initiate a new repository.

 ## Git Workflow
-If you want can change the target repository, your workflow will be like.
+If you have the privilege to change the target repository, your workflow will be like.

 ![workflow](image/git_workflow1.jpg)